Morta-Organization/Dropbox-File-Finder-UI-popup-chrome-extension/README.md

 - On the review page, I added the word "Resub" to tasks that have been resubmitted.
 This helps reviewers quickly identify tasks that need to be reviewed again.
 - To further improve the identification of resubmitted tasks on the dashboard, I changed the color of the "Resub" word to red.
 - I also added color to all occurrences of the word "Capstone" on the dashboard to make it easier for reviewers to quickly identify capstone projects.
-- I modified the dashboard table's code to ensure that tasks due first are displayed at the top of the list based on their date and time.
-This should help users prioritize their work more effectively.
+- I modified the dashboard table's code to ensure that tasks that are due first will always be at the top of the list based on their date and time.
+This should help reviewers prioritize their work more effectively.
 - I also fixed an issue when the student name would overlap and display outside the popup element.

 #### v2.11.13